prototypefund/reproducible-website/_events/berlin2017/ecosystemrpm.md

 interesting topic: use reprotest for rpm packages

-reproducibility testing in OpenSUSE: not automatically, but there are manual results
+reproducibility testing in openSUSE: not automatically, but there are manual results

 further tasks:
 - document current status, environment